-Companies have every interest in good DSO.
+Companies have every interest in good Days Sales Outstanding.
 If a company still needs to receive cash for products or services it has delivered, this is a loss that should not be underestimated.
 After all, every euro that has yet to be received cannot (yet) be invested.

 A good DSO is therefore a low DSO.
 With a low DSO, invoices are paid quickly, which is conducive to a company’s cash flow and liquidity position.